 - Career coaching, academic advising, and mentorship from tech leaders and RPI alumni

-What Can You Do With an MS in Information Technology?
+What Can You Do With an M.S. in Information Technology?

-Careers after a Master’s in Information Technology are wide-ranging and high-paying.
 Graduates of RPI’s MS in IT program are hired into roles such as:

 - Information Technology Manager